 - 2 cups big croutons

 - Sautee the onions and green peppers in a large skillet on medium-high heat for about 3 minutes, until they start to soften.
-Add in the sausage and cook until the sausage meat is cooked through.
+Add in the sausage and cook until the sausage meat is cooked through, breaking the sausage into about blueberry-sized pieces.

 - Whisk the eggs, milk, salt and ground black pepper together in a large bowl.
 Set aside.